Garsondee/What-the-Tide-Dragged-In/Root/Lore/Silverfield_Setting.md

 **Culture:** The Sea Dogs value bravery, loyalty, and a good story.
 They're boisterous, competitive, and prone to dramatics.
 They speak their own dialect—Dog-Conlang—which becomes crucial when the Speaking Stone is shattered.

 **Notable Member:**
 - **Sappho:** A golden Labrador with a piratical flair and a heart of gold.
-Sappho is courageous, loyal, and deeply in love with Jewels the lynx—a relationship that symbolizes the new alliance between species.
+Sappho is courageous, loyal, and has formed an unusually strong bond with Jewels the lynx—a partnership that symbolizes the potential of the new alliance between species.

-### The Slynx Clan
+### The Lynx Clan
 The lynx guardians of the Darkwoods, practitioners of ancient warding magic and spiritual rituals.
-The Slynx are isolationist, formal, and deeply tied to the land.
+The Lynx are isolationist, formal, and deeply tied to the land.

-**Culture:** The Slynx value tradition, duty, and the preservation of sacred spaces.
+**Culture:** The Lynx value tradition, duty, and the preservation of sacred spaces.
 They're suspicious of outsiders—especially dogs and humans—but can be swayed by genuine need and respect for their ways.
 They speak Lynx-Conlang, a language rich in metaphor and ritual phrasing.

 **Key Figures:**
 - **Big Lynx:** The territorial elder of the clan, proud and protective.
 - **Jewels:** A young, curious lynx who questions tradition and believes in unity.
-Jewels is in love with Sappho, and their relationship is a beacon of hope for inter-species cooperation.
+Jewels has formed an unusually strong bond with Sappho, and their partnership is a beacon of hope for inter-species cooperation.

 ### The Seagull Mafia
 An organized gang of gulls who treat the harbor as their territory.
 Surprisingly cunning and utterly ruthless about food, the Seagull Mafia operates in coordinated flocks, conducting raids, intimidating rivals, and enforcing their will through sheer numbers.